amirakbari4276/ToolBox/README.md

 1. **To-Do List**: Allows users to add, view, and delete tasks.
 2. **Music Player**: Enables users to search and play songs.
 3. **Math Quiz**: Generates random math questions for the user to answer.
-4. **Library management**: Allows users to add, search, filter, and delete books.
+4. **Library Management**: Allows users to add, search, filter, and delete books.

 ## Features